Why setting this goal?

 - Anaerobic processes: fermentation is used to ferment waste at a specific temperature.
 Oxygen is not used in the anaerobic process.

-Secondary treatment removes most of the solids in the wastewater, but some dissolved nutrients such as nitrogen and phosphorus may remain.
+Secondary treatment removes most of the solids from the wastewater, but some dissolved nutrients such as nitrogen and phosphorus may remain.

 As the name suggests, this treatment involves the use of chemicals in the water.
-Chlorine, an oxidizing chemical, is usually used to kill the bacteria that break down the water by adding contaminants.
+Chlorine, an oxidizing chemical, is usually used to kill bacteria that break down water by adding contaminants.

 Another oxidizing agent used to purify wastewater is ozone.
-Neutralization is a technique that involves adding an acid or base to bring the water to its natural pH of 7, which prevents bacteria from reproducing in the water, making it pure.
+Neutralization is a technique that involves adding an acid or base to bring the water to its natural pH of 7, which prevents bacteria from reproducing in the water and thus makes it pure.

 Mud treatment